Okabe-Rintarou-0/Minik8s/README.md

 ![Autoscaler](./readme-images/autoscaler_structure.svg)

-`replicaSet controller` can fetch the statuses of running pods, and dynamically keep the number of pods consistent with given `replicas`.
+`replicaSet controller` can fetch the status of running pods, and dynamically keep the number of pods consistent with given `replicas`.
 Once the number of pods is inconsistent with `replicas`, the controller will create/delete pods through apis provided by `api-server`.